patrickhulten/simple-next-app/README.md

-This is a simple app using next js and bootstrap with dyanmic routing reding data from sepereate json files.
+This is a simple app using next js and bootstrap with dyanmic routing, reading data from seperate json files.
 Testing with Jest and react testing library.